Genetically Modified (GM) Crops Legislation Change

 Dear Engagement Team, is Council aware of the economic consequences to the district if we allow the planting of GM crops?
 While they are currently contained to broad acre crops that are not grown in the area, GM apples, grapevines and yeasts ( think winemaking ) have all been developed.
 GM crops are generally discounted per ton compared to standard or organic on the domestic and overseas markets.
 Their impact on surrounding non GM farms has been legally proven as is their impact on the clean green image of State agricultural promotion campaigns.
 As AHC is currently engaged in seeking World Heritage listing for the greater Adelaide Hills it may well impact on this too.
 I therefore urge Council to apply to the State for an exemption to the current pro GM legislation as is your prerogative.
 AHC was the first Council in SA to declare itself GM free in 2012, please maintain your position.
 Regards Simon Jones.

-Simon Jones asked about 4 years ago
+Simon Jones asked over 4 years ago

 Dear Simon